This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

 Section 2: Law Chairperson’s Role

 Chairperson is responsible to maintain by-laws and its legal work be approved by the Member and the Board of Directors.
 The due process shall be fair and speedy trial.
-Chairperson is responsible to follow through with the organization’s new policies and keeping up-to-the date with bylaws.
-Chairperson shall observe all officers practice accordingly to The Constitution.
+Chairperson is responsible to follow through with the organization’s new policies and keeping up to date with the bylaws.
+Chairperson shall observe all officers’ practices accordingly to the Constitution.
 Chairperson shall collect all incident reports from the member.
-Chairperson shall conduct the judicial process based on Robert Law of the Order.
+Chairperson shall conduct the judicial process based on Robert’s Rules of Order (RRO).

 Section 2A: Law Committees’ Role

-The law committee shall be responsible for maintaining an accurate and up-to-date Constitution and By-Laws and shall provide a copy to any active member who desires one.
+The law committee shall be responsible for maintaining an accurate, updated Constitution, bylaws and shall provide a copy to any active member upon request.
 The role created by a Chairperson must be approved by the Executive Officers with a documented explanation for its purpose.

 Section 3: Social Chairperson’s Role